Francis Boyle: Amnesty International

 As member of the board of Amnesty International USA at the end of the 1980s and early 1990s, he claimed that Amnesty International USA acted in ways closely related to United States foreign policy interests.
 He stated that Amnesty, along with other human rights organisations in the US, failed to sufficiently criticise the Sabra and Shatila Massacre in Lebanon.
 Boyle stated his suspicion that Amnesty International, which is headquartered in London, was also subject to this bias.
-He attributes alleged links between Amnesty International and Western foreign policy interests to the relatively large financial contribution of Amnesty International USA to AI's international budget, which he estimated at 20%.
+He attributed alleged links between Amnesty International and Western foreign policy interests to the relatively large financial contribution of Amnesty International USA to AI's international budget, which he estimated at 20%.
 Boyle added that Amnesty International was instrumental in publicizing the "Iraqi soldiers dumping children from incubators in Kuwait" hoax.
 He claimed aspects of organizational continuity and survival came ahead of human rights aims in Amnesty International.
 He stated "Amnesty International is primarily motivated not by human rights but by publicity.
 Second comes money.
 Third comes getting more members.
 Fourth, internal turf battles.
 And then finally, human rights, genuine human rights concerns."